Highly symmetric fundamental domains for lattices in R^2 and R^3: Introduction

 \section{\bf Introduction}

-The question inspiring this work was ``Given a group $G$ acting on some space $X$.
-How much symmetries can the fundamental domain $X/G$ have, compared to $G$?''.
-Symmetry of $G$ can be understood as symmetry of the Cayley graph of $G$, or symmetry of some canonical embedding of $G$ in $X$.
-Symmetry in $X$ can be formulated if $X$ is a metric group, for instance.
-We will specify a particular instance of this question here and provide some answers.
+The question inspiring this work is ``Given a lattice $\Gamma$ in $\R^d$, how many symmetries can a fundamental domain for the action of $\Gamma$ on $\R^d$ have?''.
+We will address this question for lattices in $\R^2$ and $\R^3$ and provide some answers.

 A {\em lattice} in $\R^d$ is the $\Z$-span of $d$ linearly independent vectors in $\R^d$.
 The point group $P(\Gamma)$ of a lattice $\Gamma$ in $\R^d$ is the set of Euclidean motions fixing both $\Gamma$ and the origin.
 In other words, $P(\Gamma) \subset O(d)$ is the set of orthogonal maps fixing $\Gamma$.
-It is clear that each lattice $\Gamma$ has a fundamental cell having $P(\Gamma)$ as its symmetry group, see Lemma \ref{lem:sfpg}.
+It is clear that each lattice $\Gamma$ has a fundamental domain having $P(\Gamma)$ as its symmetry group, see Proposition \ref{prop:sfpg}.
 (For more detailed definitions see below.)
 For instance, consider the square lattice $\Z^2$ in the plane $\R^2$.
 Its point group $P(\Z^2)$ is the dihedral group $D_4$ of order eight, containing rotations by $0, \, \pi/2, \, \pi, \, 3\pi/2$, together with four reflections.
-One possible fundamental cell of $\Z^2$ is a unit square, centred in 0.
-Clearly $P(\Z^2)$ is the symmetry group of this unit square as well.
+One possible fundamental domain of $\Z^2$ is a unit square, centered at the origin.
+Clearly the symmetry group of this unit square is $D_{4}$ as well.

-In this paper we show that most lattices in $\R^2$ and $\R^3$ possess fundamental cells with more symmetry than the point group of the lattice.
-In general, these fundamental cells will be neither simply connected, nor will their interior be connected.
-Some of these cells are of fractal appearance.
+In this paper we show that most lattices in $\R^2$ and $\R^3$ possess fundamental domains with more symmetry than the point group of the lattice.
+In general, these fundamental domains will be neither simply connected, nor will their interiors be connected.
+Some of these domains are of fractal appearance.
 The two main results are the following.